Groups & Clubs in and around Alfriston

 The Alfriston Art Club was formed in 2001.On average twenty-six members meet Monday afternoons in the War Memorial Hall.
 During the Summer the programme also includes outdoor painting venues.

 We have frequent workshops, demonstrations and life drawing classes.
 Every year, at the end of May, the Club holds its Exhibition and Sale of paintings in the Hall.
 We have large Exhibition boards that can be hired.

 In November we in Alfriston and the surrounding villages remember all those who have been killed or wounded since 1914.
 Our branch of The Royal British Legion has been well supported in the past by local people, for which we are very grateful.

 We therefore ask all the local communities again this year to be generous when the Poppy Collection is being made.

 The Alfriston & District Branch of the Royal British Legion is open to everyone who is interested in supporting this very important charity.

 Alfriston Pre-School provides a warm, safe and stimulating environment where children feel safe, happy and confident in their surroundings.
 The Pre-School's aim is for the children in their care to have fun while learning and developing through play.
 We are open 38 weeks of the year, five mornings each week from 9am until 1pm.
 We welcome visits, please call to make an appointment.

 The local amateur dramatic group for budding thespians, musicians and stagehands of all ages.
-For details of forthcoming performances and events, and information of how to become involved, please visit our website
+For details of forthcoming performances and events, and information of how to become involved, please email us

 There is an entertaining programme of speakers and 'hands-on' craft demonstrations and occasional outings to local places of interest.